ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-basics.md

     Thank you!

 1. Create a class, for example `TTaskThread`, based on `TThread`.
+Line 17-24.
 2. Override `Execute`.
 Line 27-34.
     - This procedure contains your task to perform.
 3. Define a constructor.
 Line 36-43.
     - call constructor of `TThread`,
     - set free on terminate and
     - Start thread.
-4. Create all threads.
+4. Create all threads in the main block.

 ```pascal linenums="1" hl_lines="17-24 27-34 37-44 55 56"
 program CreateThreads;